BioBoost/object-oriented-programming-using-java/02_starting_in_java/hello_world_in_java.md

 Let's jump right in and create a "Hello World" application in Java.

 Open NetBeans and create a new Project by selecting `File => New Project => Java Application`.
-Give is a sensible name such as "HelloWorld".
+Give it a sensible name such as "HelloWorld".

+{% hint style="warning" %}
+**Naming Things**

+Naming things correctly is one of the main responsibilities of a programmer.
+By giving things (applications, variables, methods, ...) decent names, you will make your own life and that of fellow programmers a lot easier.
+{% endhint %}

-It will automatically generate an empty application with the code shown below.
+One the wizard is finished it will automatically generate an empty application with the code shown below.

 {% hint style="info" %}
 **Console Applications**

 When developing applications a choice must be made between a GUI and a console application.
 As discussed earlier, a console application has no real graphical user interface and interacts with the user via the terminal (console).
-The only option for input and output are essentially text.
-This course will focus on console applications.
-Object Oriented Programming 2 will introduce JavaFX allowing the creation of graphical applications in Java.
+The default options for input and output are essentially text.
+This course will first focus on console applications after which it will introduce JavaFX allowing the creation of graphical applications.
 {% endhint %}

 ```java